singhst/web-scraping-tv-movie/README.md

 # web-scraping-tv-movie

 A program to scrap TV Shows and Movies from [web page](https://reelgood.com/).
-Stores the scraped data in .csv format.
+Stores the scraped data in MySQL server and a backup in .csv format.

-Data format in the web page: HTML table
+Data format in the web page: HTML table, JSON

 ## Usage